Corncodes/Ravenous/README.md

 # Ravenous
-Creating a Front-End with React!
+Building a restaurant recommendation application with React Uses HTML, CSS, and JavaScript!
+Features: